duckhitches/fyleTask/README.md

-## Coverage summary and report
+## Code Coverage summary and report
 Instead of 1 component, I have tested 3-components(user-form, workout-list, workout-chart) and 1-service(UserDataService) for my own satisfaction.
-Testing done with Karma by ng test --code-coverage.
+Testing done with Karma offcourse by cmd "ng test --code-coverage".

 Statements   : 95.6% ( 87/91 )
 Branches     : 72.22% ( 13/18 )
 Functions    : 96.87% ( 31/32 )
 Lines        : 95.23% ( 80/84 )

-## Coverage summary screenshots
+## Code Coverage summary screenshot

-## My assumptions
+## My assumptions (for github users)
-Is that (for github users) is that make sure the components imports are proper in app.module.ts, cause we might mistakenly add the standalone components in ngModel
+Is that make sure the components imports are proper in app.module.ts, cause we might mistakenly add the standalone components in @NgModule, it can cause errors.
+To suppress unnecessary ts errors, you can check my tsconfig.json.
+If you are importing this project for playing around, dont make any change in tsconfig.json as I have already added enough warning suppressions.
+And also if you were to test appComponent, DO NOT MESS WITH TITLE or container or child module imports or html , It's a mess to solve.
+Or just import app-component, as soon as you create it.

 ## HOSTED  APPLICATION LINK OF VERCEL : [fyle-task](https://fyle-task-eshan-rust.vercel.app/)